 Mary Leighton is the Director of Language Partners BC, in charge of supporting infrastructure and direction.
 She grew up in Vancouver but has lived in other places including Morocco, Turkey, and Saudi Arabia.
-In other parts of her life, Mary works as Training & Coordinator with the BC NDP, and is getting involved in indigenous language revitalization.
+In other parts of her life, Mary has worked as an organizer or trainer with Dogwood, the BC NDP, Organize BC, and Organizing For Change.
 Her favourite thing about LPBC is the good spirit of the people involved.

 Vince facilitated the men's English-Arabic Exchange program last fall and now supports Language Partners BC as Assistant Director.
 He is a Master of Education candidate at UBC in Educational Studies for Sustainability.
 Vancouver, BC is Vince's hometown which he loves dearly; equally, he believes in travel for learning and has visited the seven continents, met many fine people, and created cherished memories.
 He enjoys asking questions and listening to people talk about themselves.